dephew/scrule/README.md

-# A simple screen rule with only tkinter moudle.
+# A simple screen ruler with only tkinter moudle.

 ### Moving and resizing a window to measure the screen.